berkmancenter/internet_dashboard/docs/creating_a_widget.md

 You'll also want to call the Widget object's constructor ahead of your own constructor.

-The Widget object adds a few attributes that you can overwrite and manipulate:
+The Widget object has one attribute that you can overwrite and manipulate:
-* __width__: the number of columns the widget should span - either 1, 2 or 3
-* __height__: the number of rows the widget should span - either 1, 2 or 3
 * __data__: the widget's data, which will be persisted to the database and used as the HTML template context

 Putting it all together looks like this: